pramathhegde/HackerNews-Scraper-Dashboard/README.md

+#!/bin/bash

-# 1️⃣ Navigate to project folder
+# Go to project folder
-cd C:/Desktop/PROJECTS/news-scraper || { echo "Project folder not found!"; exit 1; }

-# 2️⃣ Remove any embedded Git repos (if needed)
-rm -rf frontend/.git
-rm -rf backend/.git

-# 3️⃣ Initialize git if not already
-git init
+cd C:/Desktop/PROJECTS/news-scraper

-# 4️⃣ Create a clean README.md
+# Create a simple README.md
 cat > README.md <<'EOL'
 # HackerNews Scraper Dashboard

 A full-stack dashboard that fetches and displays real-time Hacker News headlines using Python Flask and ReactJS.

----

-## Features
+## Overview
-- Scrapes latest headlines from [Hacker News](https://news.ycombinator.com/)
+- Scrapes latest headlines from Hacker News.
-- Displays headlines in a clean ReactJS frontend
+- Displays them in a clean, interactive ReactJS frontend.
-- Fully functional locally without deployment

----

-## Tech Stack
-- **Backend:** Python, Flask, BeautifulSoup, Requests
+- Backend fetches data using Python, BeautifulSoup, and Flask.
-- **Frontend:** ReactJS, HTML, CSS
-- **Other Tools:** Flask-CORS

----

-## Project Structure
-news-scraper/
-│
-├── backend/ # Flask backend
-│ ├── api.py # Main API file
-│ ├── scraper.py # Scraper logic
-│ ├── requirements.txt # Python dependencies
-│
-├── frontend/ # ReactJS frontend
-│ ├── src/ # React components and CSS
-│ ├── public/ # HTML and assets
-│ └── package.json # React dependencies & scripts
-│
-└── README.md # Project documentation

-text

----

-## Installation & Run Locally

-### Backend
-cd backend
-python -m venv venv # optional, create virtual env venv\Scripts\activate # activate on Windows pip install -r requirements.txt python api.py

-text
+- Frontend updates automatically by calling the local API.

+## How it works
-The backend runs on: http://localhost:5000
+1. The Flask backend runs a scraper (`scraper.py`) that fetches the latest headlines.

-### Frontend
-cd frontend
-npm install
-npm start

-text
-The frontend runs on: http://localhost:3000

-Open in your browser and see Hacker News headlines.

----

-## Usage
+2. An API endpoint (`api.py`) serves these headlines in JSON format.
-- The React frontend fetches live headlines from your local Flask backend.
+3. The ReactJS frontend fetches this JSON and displays the headlines in the browser.
-- Clicking a headline will take you to the original Hacker News page.

----

-## Notes
+## Why it’s useful
-- Currently works locally; deployment is optional.
-- For real-time remote usage, deploy the backend and update the frontend API URL.

----
+- Quickly see trending news from Hacker News in one dashboard.
+- Learn how to integrate web scraping with a frontend UI.
+- Works fully locally without needing deployment.

 ## Author
 Pramath Hegde
 EOL

-# 5️⃣ Add all files to git
+# Add all files to git
 git add .

-# 6️⃣ Commit changes
+# Commit
-git commit -m "Add HackerNews Scraper Dashboard project with backend and frontend"
+git commit -m "Add simplified README for HackerNews Scraper Dashboard"

-# 7️⃣ Set remote origin (replace URL if needed)
-git remote add origin https://github.com/pramathhegde/HackerNews-Scraper-Dashboard.git

-# 8️⃣ Push to GitHub
+# Push to GitHub
-git branch -M main
-git push -u origin main --force
+git remote add origin https://github.com/pramathhegde/HackerNews-Scraper-Dashboard.git git branch -M main git push -u origin main --force

-echo "✅ Project files and README pushed to GitHub successfully!"
+echo "✅ Simplified README pushed successfully!"